Last Updated on 08/13/2023

 Visit the Cádiz Cathedral

 Construction of the Cádiz Cathedral started in 1722 and lasted over 100 years with the design getting altered as time went on.
 The grand cathedral with 16 smaller chapels inside was built during a prosperous time when Cádiz was the center of trade to the Americas.
-As if the facade isn’t beautiful enough, the view of the cathedral’s dome from the promenade on the waterfront is what makes the skyline unmistakeable.

 To the left of the cathedral on the side of the plaza, don’t overlook the older Santiago Church built in 1635.